 Over the last few months we’ve had the privilege of deploy numerous creative Power BI embedded solutions into custom apps for clients.
-It is a service which allows users to access Power BI cloud based reports with out need for signing into the powerbi.com service to access the reports within that environment.
+It is a service that allows users to access Power BI cloud-based reports without the need for signing into the powerbi.com service to access the reports within that environment.

 Let’s take a look at three ways of embedding Power BI report into an application:

 Publishing your report to the web from powerbi.com .